Ernestine of Sayn-Wittgenstein: Life

 Born in Hachenburg, she was the eldest child of Ernest, Count of Sayn-Wittgenstein-Sayn and Countess Louise Juliane of Erbach.
 She was probably named after her father.

 In his will, Count Ernest left his domains to his only son Louis, under the regency of his mother Louise Juliane during his minority.
-In case he would die prematurely, his two surviving daughters (Ernestine and Johannetta) would inherited the County.
+In case he would die prematurely, his two surviving daughters (Ernestine and Johannetta) would inherit the County.